 From thy spirit shall they pass

 Thus Freud suggests that the poet must be the hero – by fabricating the myth in obedience with the nostalgia, he fictively produces himself as the new father who reigns in the name of the old father.
-The epic poem first expresses the nostalgia that everyone feels.
+The epic poem first expresses for everyone the nostalgia that each feels.
 The hero displaces the primal father in the pre-existing position of the ‘i-ideal.
 The act of fabrication of the story of the killing is analogous to the act of killing.
-Hence, Freud proposes that “Myth, in other words, is the step by which the individual exits from mass psychology”.
+Hence, Freud proposes that “Myth, in other words, is the step by which the individual exits from mass psychology.
 The fabricator of the myth is the first one who acts under the nostalgia or the “compulsive nature of mass psychology.”

 Without any other evidence of the father’s killing, the myth alone lives to tell the tale which it alone has first conceived.
 It is possible that the dead father is in fact non-existent, only a creature of myths that obey the psychic compulsion of nostalgia.
 It is even possible that Freud is only telling us a myth about there ever being a primal father and an epic poet, and perhaps the killing and re-erection of the non-existent father indicates that the nostalgia is oriented by a non-existent thing.
-Perhaps, Freud is the hero who is the poet, and like a serpent whose mouth grows out its own tail, nostalgia only shuttles between these two origins and two myths (the one told by the poet and the other told by Freud).
-In his reading of the version of parricide as it occurs in Totem and Taboo, Derrida taught us to discern this “the mark of fictive narrativity (fiction of narration as well as fiction as narration).”
+Perhaps, Freud is the hero who is the poet, and like a serpent whose mouth grows out of its own tail, nostalgia only shuttles between these two origins and two myths (the one told by the poet and the other told by Freud.
+In his reading of the version of parricide as it occurs in Totem and Taboo Derrida taught us to discern this “mark of fictive narrativity (fiction of narration as well as fiction as narration).”

 We must instead attend to the syntax of Freud’s definition of the primary mass which repeats in the individual and in other kinds of mass: many ‘I’s “set up the same object in place of their ‘I’-ideal.”
 The active voice in this locution indicates a psychic agency, evidently unconscious, that seeks and finds objects to occupy the position of their ‘I’-ideal, displacing the ‘I’-ideal.
 These objects are certain other individuals who often have none of the qualities of a dominating primal father.
 We do it to ourselves.
 We are characterised by this addiction and longing, this nostalgia is a form of compulsion.
-It is in Freud’s theory of compulsion rather than in myth, that we will find the ground of Massenpsychologie.
+It is in Freud’s theory of compulsion rather than in myth that we will find the ground of Massenpsychologie.

 The night, tho’ clear, shall frown—